 In CosPlay, class CPCanvas defines a 2D rendering pane.
 To display something on the terminal - it needs to be rendered on the canvas.

 For each game frame, the game engine creates a new empty canvas for all scene objects to draw on.
+Note that in most cases, the canvas dimension matches the scene dimension.
 This canvas is available to scene objects via CPSceneObjectContext.getCanvas method.
 Game engine then compares previous canvas and this one to determine which areas of the terminal need redrawing.
 You can also create the canvas object outside game loop using companion object methods.

 (0,0) coordinate point is located in the top left corner.
 X-axis goes to the right and Y-axis points down.
 Every drawn pixel on the canvas also has a Z-index or depth.
 Pixel with larger or equal Z-index visually overrides the pixel with the smaller Z-index, i.e. Z-axis is pointing away from the screen towards the observer: